-Mr. Taussig has over 40 years of experience in the fields of real estate finance and urban economics.
-His areas of expertise include municipal finance programs for infrastructure and public facilities development, fiscal and economic impact analysis, and land development project feasibility studies.
+Mr. Taussig has over 45 years of experience in the fields of real estate finance and urban economics.
+His areas of expertise include municipal finance programs for infrastructure and public facilities development, fiscal and economic impact analyses, and land development project feasibility studies.

 His involvement in public finance began in the mid-1970s when he worked on financing community development and affordable housing projects for the County of Alameda in California.
-He moved to Mission Viejo Company in 1979, where he handled multi-family and single-family tax-exempt housing revenue bonds, and assessment district and water/sewer revenue bond financing for two major planned communities being developed by the company, which have now been incorporated as the Cities of Mission Viejo and Aliso Viejo in Orange County, California.
-During this period, Mr. Taussig was involved in the legislative efforts that led to the adoption of the Mello-Roos Community Facilities Act in 1982, and he later established the second and third Community Facilities Districts in the State of California.
+He moved to Mission Viejo Company (“MVC”) in 1979, where he handled multi-family and single-family tax-exempt housing revenue bonds and Assessment District (“AD”) and water/sewer revenue bond financing for two major planned communities being developed by the company.
+Notably, these two communities have now been incorporated as the Cities of Mission Viejo and Aliso Viejo in Orange County, California.
+During this period, Mr. Taussig was involved in the legislative efforts that led to the adoption of the Mello-Roos Community Facilities Act in 1982 and he later established the second and third Community Facilities Districts (“CFDs”) in the State of California.

-Since founding DTA in 1985, Mr. Taussig has developed dozens of state-of-the-art analytical methods and modeling approaches and has personally directed the formation of over 1,000 public financing districts and the subsequent sale of tax-exempt municipal bonds.
-These districts have funded public infrastructure and services for many types of residential and non-residential development, and have included several hundred master planned communities built throughout California, as well as in several other western states.
-Mr. Taussig’s work has involved both the preparation and implementation of financing plans, and his public sector clients have included virtually every major urban county and city within California, and hundreds of special districts.
+Since founding DTA in 1985, Mr. Taussig has developed dozens of state-of-the-art analytical methods and modeling approaches and personally directed the formation of over 1,000 public financing districts and subsequent sale of tax-exempt municipal bonds.
+These districts have funded public infrastructure and services for many types of residential and non-residential development and included several hundred master-planned communities built throughout California and in several other western states.
+Mr. Taussig’s work has involved both the preparation and implementation of financing plans and his public sector clients have included virtually every major urban county and city within California and hundreds of special districts.
 He has provided similar consulting services to many of the largest land development firms in the State.
-The financing programs implemented by Mr. Taussig have ranged from land-secured Community Facilities Districts and Assessment Districts to redevelopment tax-increment programs and lease revenue-based Certificates of Participation.
-He is also responsible for DTA’s successful efforts related to funding opportunities through federal and State grant programs and various tax credit programs.
+The financing programs implemented by Mr. Taussig have ranged from land-secured CFDs and ADs to redevelopment tax-increment programs and lease revenue-based Certificates of Participation.
+He is also responsible for DTA’s successful efforts related to funding opportunities through Federal and state grant programs and various tax credit programs.

-Mr. Taussig has also overseen the preparation of numerous feasibility and impact studies involving the computerized analysis of project cash-flows and/or impacts on public agencies and landowners.
+Mr. Taussig has also overseen the preparation of numerous feasibility and impact studies involving computerized analyses of project cash flows and/or impacts on public agencies and landowners.
 This has included several hundred fiscal impact analyses that have evaluated the municipal revenues generated by a land development project as compared with the costs to a municipality of providing public services to that project.
-He has also prepared dozens of economic impact reports to determine the direct, indirect and induced employment and economic benefits generated by new development.
-In addition, Mr. Taussig has established and implemented development impact fee programs and affordable housing programs for numerous public agencies.
+He has also prepared dozens of Economic Impact Reports to determine the direct, indirect, and induced employment and economic benefits generated by new development.
+In addition, Mr. Taussig has established and implemented Development Impact Fee (“DIF”) programs and affordable housing programs for numerous public agencies.

 Perhaps Mr. Taussig’s greatest strength is his vast experience with public financing in California.
-Having worked over 40 years in the industry, he is familiar with the evolution of public financing from the years prior to the approval of Proposition 13 by the State of California’s voters through today.
-Mr. Taussig is still closely involved in cutting edge solutions to public financing issues, from large, complex CFDs such as the Great Park project in Irvine to the sale of pool bonds for the California Statewide Community Infrastructure Program and the use of New Markets Tax Credits for non-residential development.
+Having worked over 45 years in the industry, he is familiar with the evolution of public financing from the years prior to the approval of Proposition 13 by the State of California’s voters through today.
+Mr. Taussig is still closely involved in cutting-edge solutions to public financing issues ranging from large, complex CFDs, such as the Great Park project in Irvine, to the sale of pool bonds for the California Statewide Community Infrastructure Program (“SCIP”) and use of New Markets Tax Credits (“NMTCs”) for non-residential development.

-Mr. Taussig has attained his Series 50 licensing as a registered Municipal Advisor with the Securities and Exchange Commission and the Municipal Securities Rulemaking Board.
+Mr. Taussig has attained a Series 54 license as a Principal Municipal Advisor and Series 50 license as a Municipal Advisor under regulations promulgated by the U.S. Securities and Exchange Commission (“SEC”) and Municipal Securities Rulemaking Board (“MSRB”).